-This October we will be seeking Disney College Program cast members for Entertainment roles to make magic for guests at the Walt Disney World Resort on the 2016 Spring and Spring Advantage programs.
+This March we will be seeking Disney College Program cast members for Entertainment roles to make magic for guests at the Walt Disney World Resort on the 2016 Fall and Fall Advantage programs.

 Performers of all levels – from those who have never danced to those who have strong performing experience – are welcome.

 Audition dates, times, and locations can be found at the bottom of this article.